Updated: 10/9/18 | October 9th, 2018

-Step 11 – Plan Your Activities
+Step 11: Plan Your Activities

-Sketch out the major activities you want to enjoy and how much they cost.
+Outline the major activities you want to enjoy and how much they cost.
 Make any last-minute adjustments to your savings so you can ensure you have enough money.
 This will also help you figure out if you need any reservations for your chosen tours or activities.

-Step 12 – Sell Your Stuff
+Step 12: Sell Your Stuff

 If you aren’t going to be gone that long, skip this step.
 If you are going away long-term but want to keep your stuff, move it to a friend’s house or keep it in storage.
 A good storage company in the US is Public Storage, which starts at $50 per month.

-Step 13 – Automate Your Bills
+Step 13: Automate Your Bills

-Get rid of your mail, go paperless, and set up online bill payment for your recurring bills to ensure you won’t miss any overseas.
+Get rid of your mail, go paperless, and set up online bill payment for your recurring bills to ensure you won’t miss any while overseas.
 If you are still going to get paper mail, use a service like Earth Class Mail, which will collect and scan your mail for you.
 (If you are going on a two-week trip, you don’t really need to worry about this, so you can skip this step, too.)

-Step 14 – Tell Your Card Companies You’re Traveling
+Step 14: Tell Your Card Companies You’re Traveling

 No matter how long you’ll be gone, it’s a good idea to let your credit card companies know you will be overseas; that way any transactions that you make aren’t flagged as fraudulent and your card is less likely to be blocked.
 There’s nothing worse than having to sit on the phone with your credit card company instead of enjoying your vacation.

-Step 16 – Buy Travel Insurance
+Step 16: Buy Travel Insurance

 Travel insurance is something you will need on the road.
 You never know what might happen, and most health plans won’t cover you overseas.
 I never thought I would pop my eardrum while I was scuba diving or break my camera in Italy.
 My friend never thought he would break his leg hiking; another friend certainly didn’t expect her father would die and she would have to fly back home.

-Step 17 – Enjoy Your Trip
+Step 17: Enjoy Your Trip

 Go on your trip and have fun!
 Head to the airport, board your plane (don’t forget your passport!), and enjoy the fruits of your labor.
 You’ve worked hard to get here.
 If you’re feeling nervous, don’t worry — that’s perfectly normal!
 You’re about to embark on an amazing adventure.
 Trust your planning, follow your instincts, and you’ll have the trip of a lifetime.
 I guarantee it.

-P.S.
-Yes, I did leave out visas and vaccinations, because needing those isn’t as universal as the other stuff on this list, but don’t forget to check if you need those, too!
+P.S. – Yes, I did leave out visas and vaccinations, because needing those isn’t as universal as the other stuff on this list, but don’t forget to check if you need those, too!